amrelshinawy1/deel-task/README.md

-  1- convert the project from javascript to typescript 2- add eslint to formate on save and follow the language Rules  Done 3- restructure the folders and the files to be in modules Done 4- add unit test and integration test
+  1- convert the project from javascript to typescript 2- add eslint to formate on save and follow the language Rules  Done 3- restructure the folders and the files to be in modules Done 4- add unit test and integration test Done

 Thank you and good luck! 🙏